riseadhikari/ml_deployment_fastAPI_AWS/README.rst

 ------------------

 1. Allow Image as input. [ For now, I have used string of comma separated pixel values as input to keep things simple. ]
-2. Set-up Linting and Formatting
+2. Set-up Linting and Formatting.
+3. Dockerize the project.
-3. Set up Continuous Integration
+4. Set up Continuous Integration.
-4. Deploy the API using AWS ECR and AWS AppRunner
+5. Deploy the API using AWS ECR and AWS AppRunner.
-5. Set-up Continuous Deployment
+6. Set-up Continuous Deployment.
-6. Make a YouTube Video, explaining the whole process.
+7. Make a YouTube Video, explaining the whole process.

 How To Run The Code: